robroc/montreal-mapping-tutorial/README.md

 ## 4. Find the highest job number in each area

-Copy your selected data and paste it into a new worksheet.
+Copy your filtered data and paste it into a new worksheet.

 Name a new row on Column A “Highest industry”.
 In Column B, write in this formula: